EinsteinToolkit/www.cactuscode.org/download/repos-howto.md

 The repositories maintained at cvs.cactuscode.org are

--   [/cactus]{.blit} The current stable (last released) version of the Cactus span, and released arrangements (including the Computational Toolkit, and the Einstein Toolkit).
+-   <span class="blit">/cactus</span> The current stable (last released) version of the Cactus span, and released arrangements (including the Computational Toolkit, and the Einstein Toolkit).
 This repository also holds archived versions of all past releases of the flesh and thorns.
--   [/cactusdevcvs]{.blit} The development version of the Cactus span, the Cactus Computational Toolkit and the Cactus Einstein Toolkit
+-   <span class="blit">/cactusdevcvs</span> The development version of the Cactus span, the Cactus Computational Toolkit and the Cactus Einstein Toolkit
--   [/arrangements]{.blit} Private thorn arrangements, hosted on our CVS server
+-   <span class="blit">/arrangements</span> Private thorn arrangements,
+    hosted on our CVS server
--   [/packages]{.blit} External packages which are needed for some thorns (e.g. FlexIO, Jpeg).
+-   <span class="blit">/packages</span> External packages which are needed for some thorns (e.g. FlexIO, Jpeg).
 Note that we are currently updating our procedures for dealing with external packages to provide the possibility for easily linking to packages compiled outside of Cactus.

 Using a Repository
 ------------------